gauravmeee/gkmeena-secuwrite/README.md

 7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

+## Security Features

+### End-to-End Encryption

+The application implements client-side encryption to ensure your data remains private:

+1. **Key Generation**: Each user gets a unique encryption key when they first use the system
+2. **Recovery System**:
+   - A recovery key is generated for backup purposes
+   - The recovery key is shown to the user ONCE and must be saved securely
+   - The encryption key is encrypted with the recovery key before being stored
+3. **Multi-Device Support**:
+   - Users can access their data from multiple devices using their recovery key
+   - The encryption key is stored locally for convenience
+4. **Zero-Knowledge Design**:
+   - All encryption/decryption happens in the browser
+   - The server never sees unencrypted data
+   - Even if the database is compromised, the data remains secure

-## Authentication Flow
+### Authentication Flow

 1. Users can sign up or log in using the authentication modal
    - Email/password authentication
    - Google OAuth
-2. After successful authentication, users can create and manage their diary and journal entries
+2. After successful authentication:
+   - New users get a new encryption key and recovery key
+   - Existing users either:
+     - Use their locally stored encryption key
+     - Or recover their key using their recovery key
-3. All entries are securely stored in the Supabase database
+3. All entries are encrypted before being stored in the database
 4. Users can only access their own entries through Row Level Security policies

 ## Deployment